 In other words, “everyman” Walter Mitty fantasises with purpose.
 Not as a form of lying (to himself and others).

-Thurber’s use of made-up words throughout the story emphasises Walter’s underlying weakness — this is a man who doesn’t have the knowledge to actually engage in these important jobs he idealises.
+Thurber’s use of made-up words throughout the story emphasises Walter’s underlying shortcoming — this is a man who doesn’t have the knowledge to actually engage in these important jobs he idealises.
 His ineffectiveness is also shown in the flashback scene in which he is unable to perform the manly but uncomplicated task of taking chains off his wheels.
 Nor can he easily remember the second item his wife instructed him to buy at the grocery store.

 Walter wishes to escape his mundane life in which he is required to buy boring, functional items while waiting for his wife to have her hair done.
 He also has masculine power fantasies, which involve an attractive young woman swooning for him and making his way up the social hierarchy with his bravery, expertise and ability to save lives.